This short, straightaway par 4, favors a tee shot up the left side of the fairway for the best angle up approach into the elevated green.

-as a pond guards the left side of the fairway, and out of bounds runs along the fence on the right hand side.
+A pond guards the left side of the fairway, and out of bounds runs along the fence on the right hand side.
 Choose your club wisely as the predominant winds are generally into you.
 The approach is into a large green which is surrounded by mounds.
-Be careful not to go for pins that are to the back of the green as it slopes away from you, making it harder to hold the green
+Be careful not to go for pins that are to the back of the green as it slopes away from you, making it harder to hold the green.

 A fairway bunker protects the right side and a lateral hazard runs completely up the tree-lined, left side of the hole.
 The approach is uphill to a fairly large green, which falls off in the back left hand corner.
 Keep it in the fairway and this hole offers a good birdie opportunity.